johnalison/WorkingPhilosophy/BookNotes/Nudge.md

 # Nudge (Thaler and Sunstein)

-- Interesting, but somewhat repetitive and boring,  bailed on ch 7.
+- Interesting ideas, but somewhat repetitive and boring,  bailed on ch 7.

 - A choice architect has the responsibility for organizing the context in which people make decisions.